Cubagua Island: History

+The complete exhaustion of the pearl oyster beds of Cubagua in 1857 determined the definitive abandonment of this island and from then on it would be visited by fishermen who would improvise ranches.
+The ruins have been declared a National Monument of Venezuela in 1979.

 Administration

 Cubagua is part of the municipality of Tubores, one of 11 municipalities of the state of Nueva Esparta.

 Population

 Human activity dates from the 24th century BC, but the first people did not settle here in a permanent fashion.
 Instead the island was used as a source of oysters, for food, and for pearls.
 The lack of vegetation or fresh water made permanent settlement nearly impossible.
 Today the island still has temporary fisherman, but few to no permanent residents.

 According to an unofficial population census conducted by the Instituto del Patrimonio Cultural in August 2007, the island had 51 residents of which 19 were children.
 The population resides in the following 4 communities in the island's northwest: